olaborkiewicz/projekt-1-javascript/README.md

 ## Project Overview 🎉

-This is my own project of a HTML website, made for portfolio.
+This is my own project of a website, which allows you to calculate your incomes and expenses.
+Website made for portfolio.
-I've used two languages - HTML and CSS.
+I've used three languages - JavaScript, HTML and CSS.